In on-host monitoring, the agent runs on the server it will monitor and uses packet sniffing to capture query data. Use

 This will be the login that VividCortex uses to connect.
 You can use either the environment’s default credentials, or set custom credentials if necessary.
 For more information about setting and configuring credentials, see here.
 Then select “Create User.”

-For MySQL, PostgreSQL, and MongoDB, if you have not already created a user with the correct permissions for allowing VividCortex to monitor the database, you can do that now (this step will not display for Redis).
+For MySQL, PostgreSQL, and MongoDB, if you have not already created a user with the correct permissions for allowing VividCortex to monitor the database, you can do that now.
 For more information on the privileges required for monitoring and the purpose each privilege serves, refer to our Privileges documentation.

 Then select “Check Agents.”

 After ensuring that the plugins have correctly checked-in, you can proceed to the last step and create additional users within your organization so that they will have access to VividCortex.